bbergerud/faraday_complexity/README.md

 where $\lambda_0$ is a reference wavelength.
 The relationship is similar to a Fourier transform but the polarization lacks physical meaning at $\lambda^2 < 0$, which can be overcome by assuming that $P(\lambda^2) = P(-\lambda^2)$.

 In practice we only observe over a portion of the wavelength space.
-To generalize the relationship between the Faraday dispersion and polarization, we can introduce a window function $W(\lambda^2)$ that is nonzero where measurements are made and zero elsewhere (the weights can be different depending on the relative noise in the different channels).
+To generalize the relationship between the Faraday dispersion and polarization, we can introduce a window function $W(\lambda^2)$ that is nonzero where measurements are made and zero elsewhere (the nonzero weights can be different depending on the relative noise in the different channels, but we'll assume that they are the same for our purposes).
 The observed polarization $\tilde{P}$ then becomes

 $$
 \tilde{P}(\lambda^2) = W(\lambda^2) P(\lambda^2)
 $$

-and our Fourier relationships hold but for the quantities $\tilde{F}$ and $\tilde{P}$, but now $\tilde{F}$ represents a convolution of the intrinsic Faraday dispersion function $F$ and the rotation measure transfer function
+and our Fourier relationships hold but for the quantities $\tilde{F}$ and $\tilde{P}$, but now $\tilde{F} = F*R$ represents a convolution of the intrinsic Faraday dispersion function $F$ and the rotation measure transfer function

 $$
 R(\phi) = \frac{